 The city dwellers want to build up like New York, use public transit, and have more green spaces.
 Suburban homeowners in Los Angeles want more roads and freeways and don’t want their property value to fall.
 But the biggest issue is the growing population.

 Formerly called the Kodak Theater, the Dolby Theater is part of the Hollywood and Highland Center shopping mall and entertainment complex.
 It’s known around the world as the venue for the Academy Awards and the American Idol finals.
 Over the years, the theater has hosted a long list of prestigious performers such as Celine Dion, Barry Manilow, Stevie Wonder, and more.

 The Dolby is equipped with the world’s most state-of-the-art sound system for a lifelike, natural sound experience.
 The auditorium has a seating capacity of 3,400.
 Some of the lobby design elements were inspired by Michelangelo’s Campidoglio in Rome.
 Twenty-six images of former Oscar winners are on display over the four lobbies.
 Guided tours are offered every day unless they interfere with a scheduled event.

-Built in 1911, the Griffith Observatory is the most visited one in the world.
+Built in 1911, the Griffith Observatory is the most visited one in Los Angeles and the world.
 The multi-purpose building has an observatory for viewing the planets and stars in the night sky, a planetarium, and an exhibition hall.
 Before the 10 p.m. closing, you can look through the refracting telescope on the roof.
 You can also look through the reflecting telescope on the lawn where it’s less crowded.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.